This guide provides information on planning, the redundancy process and support for employers and employees.

 Here we list options to be considered prior to redundancy:

-- Coronavirus Job Retention Scheme - The scheme has been extended to 30 September 2021.
+- Coronavirus Job Retention Scheme - The scheme closed on 30 September 2021.

 - Time bank of hours – Time banking hours allows an employee to reduce hours when demand is low and then work these hours when work when demand is higher.
 This allows for fluctuations in workload.
 In order to do this, a business would need to have cash flow available to continue to pay staff and enable this flexibility.